 The Vic One Plenary sessions are a weekly guest lecture series, exposing students to different areas of investigation.
 The plenaries are meant to encourage open-minded discussion and ignite intellectual curiosity.
 This is not an academic commitment, but an opportunity for students to gather and reflect.
 The plenaries are a core component of the Vic One program, and are another opportunity to explore and learn outside the classroom.
-Attendance to the plenary sessions is mandatory for ALL Vic One students.
-Below is a list of our plenary speakers for the current 2016-2017 academic year.
+Attendance at the plenary sessions are mandatory for ALL Vic One students.
+Below is a list of our plenary speakers for the current 2017-2018 academic year.

 Post plenary receptions

 After each plenary session, we host a reception where students have the opportunity to speak with the lecturers personally.
 The post plenary is also a unique opportunity for students from different streams to connect with one another.
 This is also where the Vic One-On-One mentoring takes place (see Student Experience page for details).
-Unless otherwise noted, the post-plenary receptions will take place in Alumni Hall, in the Old Vic building.
+Most post-plenary receptions take place either at the Isabel Badar Theatre or at Alumni Hall, in the Old Vic building.

 The Pelham Edgar Distinguished Visitor in the Humanities